-Hong Kong protesters join meandering march for democracy
+Hong Kong police fire tear gas, water cannon in latest clashes

 “To incite more people to come out today is totally ridiculous,” he told Reuters.

-Additional reporting by Marius Zaharia, Joe Brock, Farah Master and Twinnie Siu; Writing by Nick Macfie; Editing by Clarence Fernandez
+Additional reporting by Marius Zaharia, jesse Pang, Joe Brock, Farah Master, Clare Jim and Twinnie Siu; Writing by Nick Macfie; Editing by Clarence Fernandez and Jacqueline Wong